realworldocaml/book/en/inside-the-runtime.md

 region allocated via *malloc(3)* and consists of a header and data area which contains OCaml heap chunks.
 A heap chunk header contains:

-* the *malloc*'ed virtual address of the memory region containing the hunk.
+* the *malloc*'ed virtual address of the memory region containing the chunk.
 * the size in bytes of the data area.
 * an allocation size in bytes used during heap compaction to merge small blocks to defragment the heap.
 * a link to the next heap chunk in the list.